sonic-net/DASH/documentation/gnmi/design/dash-json-config-example.md

 Please, refer to the [DASH.json](DASH.json) example.

 > [!NOTE]
-> When reviewing, enter specific comments in the code itself.
+> When reviewing the sample code, enter comments directly under the applicable line(s).